 The trucks and driveline of Shay locomotives were one of the keys to its success, and their most unique feature.
 All Shay wheels were drive wheels, driven by a series line shafts, square shafts and sleeve shafts with bevel gears on the line shafts turning the rim gears on the wheels.

 Each Shay truck consisted of two wheel sets with rim gears attached directly to the right outside of each wheel.
 From the left side, these trucks looked almost like a common freight car truck.

 On the right side of each truck was added a line shaft with a bevel gear over each wheel rim gear.

 These line shafts were attached to square shafts through couplings.
 The square shafts slid into sleeve shafts, which were attached to the crankshaft through another set of couplings.
 The square shaft sliding freely in the sleeve shaft allowed the locomotive to take sharp curves.
-As the truck turned to follow the track curve, the distance between the crankshaft and the truck increased or decreased and the square shaft slid in or out while still rotating, delivering power to the truck from the pistons.
+As the truck pivoted to follow the track curve, the distance between the crankshaft and the truck increased or decreased and the square shaft slid in or out while still rotating, delivering power to the truck from the pistons.

 The reason Ephraim Shay invented his unique

 engine was to haul lumber out of the woods all year.
-Before the shay
+Before the Shay

 locomotive, lumber was taken out mostly in winter on animal powered snow sleds.

-When trains were put to use, track work was temporary and at times steel rail was not even used.
+When trains were put to use, track work was often temporary and at times steel rail was not even used.
 Logs were laid end to end in place of rails and special wheels were used on the shay trucks to accommodate the timber rails.